 You can also modify an existing stored procedure using following syntax.

 ALTER PROC| PROCEDURE procedure_name (@parameter datatype,.. ) BEGIN Sql statement END

 Lets modify the above stored procedure – USP_FetchEmployeeInfo

-As of now Stored Procedure is returning all columns from employee table so to make it to return details only for specific columns that is empId and EmpName , we use alter command to modify the Store Procedure.
+As of now stored procedure is returning all columns from employee table so to make it to return the details for specific columns that is EmpId and EmpName, we use alter command to modify the stored procedure.